openflighthpc/flight-job-service/api/docs/routes.md

     "id": STRING,               # REQUIRED - The ID of the submission "attributes":{
       "success": BOOLEAN,       # RECOMMENDED - Flags if the job was successfully submitted to the scheduler, or null if unknown
-      "createdAt": DATETIME     # REQUIRED - The date-time the submission was created },
+    },
     "links": {
       "self": "/v0/submissions/:id"